” using the axioms of sets, natural numbers, and addition. However, even without bringing up these axioms, we are convinced that “

 .

-that cannot be divided by any positive integer other than
+that “cannot be divided by any positive integer other than ‘1 and itself’”.
+Integers greater than or equal to

-and itself.
-Numbers that are not prime are called composite numbers.
+that are not prime numbers are called “composite numbers”.

 ”.
-There are infinitely many primes.
-Their pattern seems irregular, and people have studied it from ancient times to today.
+There are infinitely many prime numbers.
+The appearance of prime numbers seems irregular, and research to capture their rules has continued from ancient times to the present.

 3.1Prime Factorization